flerka/personal-blog/_posts/2022-05-07-whats-new-in-net-core-3.md

 ### Support for Windows desktop applications

-In .Net Core 3 was added support for WPF and WinForms application.
+ .Net Core 3 have added support for WPF and WinForms application.
 Also .NET Core Windows Forms applications now support high DPI mode.

 ### New build-in JSON serializer